 State of Nevada

-The Grand Presiding Officers of the three York Rite Bodies for the State of Nevada, and the Grand Master of Masons for the State of Nevada met at Carson Masonic Lodge # 1 on the 10th and 11th of June 2013 for the Grand Sessions and the Grand York Rite installations
+The Grand Presiding Officers of the three York Rite Bodies for the State of Nevada, and the Grand Master of Masons for the State of Nevada met at the Masonic Lodge in Fallon, NV on the 9th and 10th of June 2014 for the Grand Sessions and the Grand York Rite installations.
+The next annual meeting (in June of 2015) will be held in Boulder City, NV.

 The York Rite consists of a series of Degrees and Orders as described below.
 York Rite actually begins with the Blue Lodge Degrees (Entered Apprentice, Fellow Craft, and Master Mason).
 But, one is not considered to be a "York Rite Mason" until he has taken the Royal Arch series of degrees, following through with the Cryptic Mason degrees, and culminating or completing with the Templar Orders.
 When you complete the York Rite series of "degrees" you become a Companion and a Sir Knight.